Coming in 2025 ...

 Message to Grand Iota

 SHARON KIVLAND is an artist and writer, and also an editor and publisher under the imprint MA BIBLIOTHÈQUE.
 Her previous books include Abécédaire (2022) and A Lover’s Discourse/Un discours amoreux (2017), which was shortlisted for the Bob Calle Prix de livre d’artiste.
+A series of 120 drawings that accompany Almanach entitled ‘The Bloody Radicals’, will be exhibited at ZAK, Zittadelle Spandau, Berlin, in September 2025.
 She lives in London and rural France.

 ALMANACH